Video-Nomad/gs-curvetools-docs/docs/source/layer-collections.rst

   :align: right
   :width: 250px

 Layer collections offer an efficient way of organizing a project.
 They allow users to divide the workspace not only into distinct layers but also to have designated collections of these layers, each with a unique name.
-This feature can prove especially useful in projects comprising of multiple working zones, such as hair, brows, beard, accessories, or complex groom parts like big braids etc.
+This feature can prove especially useful in projects comprising multiple working zones, such as hair, brows, beard, accessories, or complex groom parts like big braids, etc.

 In addition to providing organization capabilities, layer collections come with added functionality.
 Users can import content to a designated layer and utilize the auto-hide feature.